devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 _Codesnippt 4: Stateless Widget Lifecycle_

 ### Stateful Widgets
-I have explained what State is in the Chapter [120 Thinking Declaratively](https://github.com/Fasust/flutter-guide/wiki/120-Thinking-Declaratively#declarative-programming-in-flutter).
+I have explained what State is in the Chapter [Thinking Declaratively](https://github.com/Fasust/flutter-guide/wiki/120-Thinking-Declaratively#declarative-programming-in-flutter).
 But just as a reminder:

 | ⚠   | State in Flutter is any data that can change over time |
 | --- | :----------------------------------------------------- |

 A Stateful Widget always consist of two parts: An immutable Widget and a mutable state.
 The immutable Widgets responsibility is to hold onto that state, the state itself has the mutable data and builds the actual Widget.
 Let's have a look at an example.
-This is a simplified version of the WisdomFeed from Figure 1:
+This is a simplified version of the WisdomFeed from Figure 1.
+The _WisdomBloc_ is responsible for generating and cashing wisdoms that are then displayed in the Feed.
+More on that in the chapter [Architekting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).

 ```dart
 //Immutable Widget